I work all night, I work all day, to pay the bills I have to pay – Ain’t it sad

-Anyway, it took me almost 11 non-serious months to seriously squander my thrustful desire of reading a thought-provoking book “The Laundrymen”.
-It is written by international bestselling American author, Jeffery Robinson, who famously wrote acclaimed biography of former Saudi Oil Minister, Yamani.
+Anyway, it took me almost 11 non-serious months to seriously squander my thrustful desire of reading a thought-provoking book “The Laundrymen“.
+It is written by international bestselling American author, Jeffery Robinson, who famously wrote an acclaimed biography of former Saudi Oil Minister, Ahmed Zaki Yamani.

-Written in 1995, the 16-Chapters and 300-Pages book is the inside story of the dirty world of ‘Money Laundering’.
-It reveals many a secret and undresses various politicians, lawyers, bankers, bureaucrats and tycoons who chessed the money transaction and accoladed their efforts.
-Robinson also pens how underworld under-whirls the money and hides the true nature of money.
+Written in 1995, the 16-chapters and 300-pages book is the inside story of the dirty world of money laundering.
+It reveals many a secret and undresses various politicians, lawyers, bankers, bureaucrats, and tycoons who chessed the money transaction and accoladed their efforts.
+Robinson also pens how the underworld under-whirls the money and hides the true nature of money.

-The book starts with Watergate Scandal and ends with Agha Hasan Abedi’s BCCI.
+The book starts with the Watergate scandal and ends with Agha Hasan Abedi‘s BCCI.
 Between the two unfairy tales lie many controversial moments when money was washed and business was done peculiarly.
 There are Borodianskys, there are Shakarchis, there are Schaffers.
-The games were played in 20th century and laws were made/changed by the peacekeepers.
-The book also deals with the bloodiest of drug trafficking organized ravishly in South America specially Columbia.
-So when I say black money of Columbia, then expect the stories of crime daddies like Pablo Escobar and the Orejuelas.
+The games were played in the 20th century and laws were made/changed by the peacekeepers.
+The book also deals with the bloodiest of drug trafficking organized ravishingly in South America, especially in Colombia.
+So when I say black money of Colombia, then expect the stories of crime daddies like Pablo Escobar and the Orejuelas.

-The book is too good in sketching Swiss Secrecy Laws and nexus of Swiss accounts to criminology.
-Few of historic scandals like Iran-Contra affair in Reagan’s era and de-functioning of Roberto Calvi’s Banco Ambrosiano are worth reading.
+The book is too good in sketching Swiss Secrecy Laws and the nexus of Swiss accounts to criminology.
+A few historic scandals like the Iran-Contra affair in Ronald Reagan‘s era and the de-functioning of Roberto Calvi‘s Banco Ambrosiano are worth reading.

 Robinson wrote it in 1995 but the truth is that history has no age or period.
-This remarkable masterpiece insists the fate of illness to prolong a vanquished desire in money making.
+This remarkable masterpiece insists on the fate of illness to prolong a vanquished desire for money-making.
 The blood circulation of dirty money will abide you to gimmick the filth under a subtle way whereas the trojan game of “Catch Me If You Can” will limit to those who will graduate as ‘Laundryman’.